NeuralEnsemble/cobrawap/README.rst

     snakemake results/figures/UD_slopes_channel5.jpg

-In case you haven't set up a Python environment which is able to run the scripts, simply add the flag `--use-conda` to automatically generate an appropriate conda environment on the fly.
+In case you haven't set up a Python environment which is able to run the scripts, simply add the flag :code:`--use-conda` to automatically generate an appropriate conda environment on the fly.